Monday, June 30, 2025

 The current budgeted cost for that application was $5.78 million in FY-2025 and is $7.38 million in FY-2026.

-I can not get mind around this total insanity.
+I can not get my mind around this total insanity.
 Just paying the bills for all this garbage would kill you.

 History from FY-1996 to FY-2026